paybyphone/soothsayer/README.md

 # omt - Overview #

-omt is a command-line tool for applying a set of organised scripts to a target Oracle database.
+_omt_ is a command-line tool for applying a set of organised _SQL*Plus_ scripts to a target Oracle database.
 It can be used as a mechanism for incremental migrations and database version tracking.

 ## Script Structure ##
 Oracle scripts should be organised into one of four folders within the input folder: